thscharler/spreadsheet-ods/README.md

 * `use_decimal`: Add conversions for rust_decimal.
 Internally the values are stored as f64 nonetheless.

-* `dump_xml`: For debugging only.
-* `dump_unused`: For debugging only.
-Writes out all xml tags that are not processed.
-* `indent_xml`: For debugging only.
-Pretty prints the generated xml.
-* `check_xml`: For debugging only: Checks for valid xml structure when writing.

 ## License

 This project is licensed under either of